View Document Text

 comparison, so Client can make an informed decision.
 Adviser suggests qualified

-custodians and brokerage firms based on the proven integrity and financial
+custodians and brokerage firms based on the firm's demonstrated integrity and financial

-responsibility of the firm and the best execution of orders at reasonable commission
+responsibility, and on its best execution of orders at reasonable commission rates.

-rates.
-Adviser suggests, but in no way limits its activities to trust companies, discount
+Adviser suggests, but in no way limits its activities to trust companies, discount and full-

 Adviser does not receive fees or commissions from any of these arrangements.